pgliaskovitis/confabulation-engine/README.md

 Adding more books/documents to the corpus can greatly increase the engine's capabilities.
 The text of a new document should be added under text_data/ and its filename appended to the above master file.

 The main() function lies in ConfabulationTest.cpp.
 Test sentence beginnings can also be found and altered there.

-The output with default settings in Globals.cpp for the already included sentence beginnings should be as follows:
+Expected output with default settings in Globals.cpp for the already included sentence beginnings should be as follows:

 ```
 Dissolve pearls and wreck thrones, turn old men into { boys } { and make } { young } { for } { the }